Pactiv Evergreen (NASDAQ:PTVE) vs. Reynolds Consumer Products (NASDAQ:REYN) Critical Comparison

-Pactiv Evergreen (NASDAQ:PTVE) and Reynolds Consumer Products (NASDAQ:REYN) are both mid-cap consumer discretionary companies, but which is the superior business?
-We will compare the two companies based on the strength of their profitability, earnings, analyst recommendations, risk, valuation, dividends and institutional ownership.
+Reynolds Consumer Products (NASDAQ:REYN) and Pactiv Evergreen (NASDAQ:PTVE) are both mid-cap consumer discretionary companies, but which is the superior investment?
+We will compare the two companies based on the strength of their risk, analyst recommendations, valuation, profitability, dividends, institutional ownership and earnings.

 Analyst Recommendations

-This is a breakdown of recent recommendations for Pactiv Evergreen and Reynolds Consumer Products, as provided by MarketBeat.com.
+This is a breakdown of recent recommendations for Reynolds Consumer Products and Pactiv Evergreen, as provided by MarketBeat.

 |Sell Ratings